 T: 0117 927 5128

-Megan supports the national communications strategy of the BFI Film Audience Network (Marketing, Communications and Audiences).
-She also works regionally to support independent cinema across the South West.
-New to the team, she joined Watershed this year, having worked in arts marketing at various Bristol organisations, including Colston Hall and Saffron Records.
-She also still writes and presents for Bristol Live Magazine outside her current role at Film Hub South West.
+Holly supports the national communications strategy of the BFI Film Audience Network (Marketing, Communications and Audiences).
+She also works regionally to support independent cinema and creative talent across the South West.

-Talk to Megan about developing audiences for new releases, social media strategy, reciprocal marketing and communications queries.
+Talk to Holly about developing audiences for new releases, social media strategy, reciprocal marketing and communications queries.

 Book the Encounters 'We See You' Short Films, a touring programme for audiences ages 16-24.